 Disinformation is one of the most serious threats democratic societies face today.
-As the crisis in Ukraine unfolded, fears mounted about what information would be accessible, and to whom: Ukrainians, Russians, Belarusians and people around the globe were faced with a range of competing narratives about the war.
+As the Russian invasion of Ukraine unfolded, fears mounted about what information would be accessible, and to whom: Ukrainians, Russians, Belarusians and people around the globe were faced with a range of competing narratives about the war.

 The Russian Government has used propaganda and disinformation as a weapon of war, on Russia Today (RT) and through other outlets.
 Its campaigns to control the narrative and what information Russians access must be combatted through ongoing support for independent media, human rights defenders and civil society on the ground as they work to deliver the truth and speak out for justice and against the war.

-ARTICLE 19 continues to call on officials, media and the public to be vigilant when sharing information about the conflict, so as not to amplify falsehoods and help counter deliberate propaganda campaigns.
+ARTICLE 19 continues to call on officials, media and the public to be vigilant when sharing information about the war against Ukraine, so as not to amplify falsehoods and help counter deliberate propaganda campaigns.

 So how can disinformation be tackled in a time of war?

 Building and developing media literacy is vital.
 People must be equipped with the tools to access, analyse, critically assess (including through fact-checking), create and share media and information — to educate, inform, communicate, and participate in political processes.
 We must recognise the direct link between media literacy and democracy, and communicate this to our governments.
 Media literacy will help build resilience against disinformation and propaganda.

 People must be able to trust the media, so strengthening independent, reliable, diverse, well-researched outlets, institutions and journalists is key.